seasonedcc/croods/docs/docs/mainconcepts.md

 ## State

+`state` stores any state related data. <br />
-Any state related to the data, the process of fetching/saving/destroying the data and the possible API errors is going to be stored in `state`.
+Eg:.
+The process of fetching/saving/destroying data and possible API errors. <br />
 This object will have the following schema:

 ```
 state = {